Guigo II: Works

 Three works have been attributed to Guigo: the Scala Claustralium, twelve Meditations and the separate Meditation on the Magnificat.
-Similar with a lot of other medieval works, most manuscripts that contain copies of these works attribute them to other authors or remain silent on who wrote them.
+Similar to a lot of other medieval works, most manuscripts that contain copies of these works attribute them to other authors or remain silent on who wrote them.
 The works cannot be dated more precisely apart from that they were written in the third quarter of the twelfth century and stylistic considerations make it seem that the Meditations were written before the Scala Claustralium.
 Both works indicate that Guigo was familiar with writings of Hugh of Saint Victor, with the Sermon on the Songs of Songs by Bernard of Clairvaux and also possibly with works by William of St-Thierry and Aelred of Rievaulx.
 Whereas more than 70 manuscripts of the Scala Claustralium survive, there are only seven complete manuscripts of the twelve Meditations, indicating that it was clearly less widely known.